vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

-# 19. DTP / VTP (Not in Syllabus)
+# 19. DTP / VTP (NOT IN SYLLABUS)

 DTP (Dynamic Trunking Giao thức)

-- Giao thức that allows SWITCHES to negotiate the status of their SWITCHPORTS, without manual Cấu hình, to be:
+- Giao thức that allows SWITCHES to negotiate the status of their SWITCHPORTS, without manual Configuration, to be:
     - Access PORTS
     - Trunk PORTS

-- DTP is ENABLED by Mặc định on all Cisco Switch interfaces
+- DTP is ENABLED by Default on all Cisco Switch interfaces

 We’ve been manually configuring SWITCHPORTS using :